 The Healthy Capital District Initiative (HCDI) Population Health Improvement Program (PHIP) Strategic Plan is a blueprint to achieve the Triple Aim of better care, better population health, and lower health care costs.
 Healthy Capital District Initiative (HCDI) forges collaborative partnerships with regional stakeholders to reduce risky health behavior, determine major barriers to health services, and develop initiatives to overcome them.
-As the regional contractor for the New York State Department of Health (NYSDOH) Population Health Improvement Program in the Capital Region, HCDI assists stakeholders in Albany, Columbia, Greene, Rensselaer, Saratoga and Schenectady counties in their efforts to advance ongoing activities related to the Prevention Agenda (PA), the State Health Innovation Plan (SHIP); and serves as a resource to local Performing Providers Systems (PPS) under the Delivery System Reform systems change, shared measurement, and assessment practices by engaging a range of stakeholders.
-At the core of much of HCDI's work lies an effort to build the capacity of stakeholders to use population health data, evidence-based research, and promising practices.
+As the regional contractor for the New York State Department of Health (NYSDOH) Population Health Improvement Program in the Capital Region, HCDI assists stakeholders in Albany, Columbia, Greene, Rensselaer, Saratoga and Schenectady counties in their efforts to advance ongoing activities related to the Prevention Agenda (PA), the State Health Innovation Plan (SHIP); and serves as a resource to local Performing Providers Systems (PPS) under the Delivery System Reform Incentive Payment (DSRIP) program.
+Healthy Capital District Initiative supports health systems change, shared measurement, and assessment practices by engaging a range of stakeholders.
+At the core of much of HCDI's work lies an effort to build the capacity of stakeholders to use population health data, evidencebased research, and promising practices.